quadram-institute-bioscience/interleafq/README.md

 - **-o**, **--output-prefix** STRING

     Basename for the output file when deinterleaving.
 Will produce by default `{prefix}_R1.fastq` and `{prefix}_R2.fastq`.

 - **-1**, **--first-pair** FILE

     Filename for the first pair produced when deinterleaving.
     Alternative to `-o`.
+If the filename ends by `.gz`, the file will be saved compressed.

 - **-2**, **--second-pair** FILE

     Filename for the second pair produced when deinterleaving.
     Alternative to `-o`.
+If the filename ends by `.gz`, the file will be saved compressed.

 - **-s**, **--strip-comments**